dotnet/dotnet-monitor/documentation/collectionruleexamples.md

 # Collection Rule Examples

 The following examples provide sample scenarios for using a collection rule.
-These templates can be copied directly into your configuration file and do not require any other set-up (with the exception of updating the `path` for the `Execute` action); however, they may also be used as a starting point upon which adjustments can be made for specific use-cases.
+These templates can be copied directly into your configuration file with minimal adjustments to work with your specific application; however, they may also be used as a starting point upon which adjustments can be made.
 Learn more about configuring [collection rules](collectionrules.md).

 ## Collect Trace - High CPU Usage (`EventCounter` Trigger)